 The customization of cost is based on how solar roof panels work.
 As a renewable energy source, solar power is harvested from the sun through installed panels to produce electricity through a micro-inverter system, the performance of which is displayed by a built-in monitoring system.
 If more energy is converted than what is required, the excess will be placed back on the grid as a consumer credit to use at another time.

-Therefore, sunny climates are more favorable to this type of technology and power.
+Therefore, sunny climates are more favorable to this type of solar technology and power.
 Direct sunlight on a regular basis is when this type of roofing is most effective.
-Homeowners can uncover solar panel savings opportunities based on their city’s average weather forecast, roof square footage, and roof design to determine how many solar panels are needed to be most effective.
+Homeowners can uncover solar panel savings opportunities based on their city’s average weather forecast, roof square footage, and roof design to determine how many standard solar panels are needed to be most effective.

-Google’s Project Sunroof details a recommended solar installation size and the typical energy rates of your area plus the environmental impact of investing in solar panels for your home.
+Google’s Project Sunroof details a recommended solar panel installation size and the typical energy rates of your area plus the environmental impact of investing in rooftop solar panels for your home.
 Since San Diego boasts a “75 degrees and sunny” weather pattern nearly year-round, it’s one of the prime spots for solar usage in the country.
-However, solar panels still produce energy when it’s cloudy just not at as high of an output.
+However, solar cells still produce energy when it’s cloudy just not at as high of an output.

-Comparing Costs with Incentives and Savings
+Comparing Costs with Solar Incentives and Savings

 There are no longer solar rebates through the CSI Program